bugfender/bugfender-maui/README.md

             nativeCrashReporting = true,
             mauiCrashReporting = true,
             logUIEvents = true,
+            // maximumLocalStorageSize = 5*1024*1024,
         });
-        bugfender.WriteLine("Logs for this device are here: {0}", bugfender.DeviceUri.ToString());
+        // some examples on how to use Bugfender bugfender.WriteLine("Logs for this device are here: {0}", bugfender.DeviceUri.ToString());
         bugfender.Warning("TAG", "This is a warning");
         bugfender.Error("TAG", "This is an error!");